jajorda2/neuralrapper/README.md

 ### Data preperation

 Guide to using your own lyrics with `lyrics.txt`.

-The sample lyrics are 3 songs from eminem.
+#### Scraping your own lyrics

+* Use NPM (if not installed, see https://tecadmin.net/install-latest-nodejs-npm-on-ubuntu/)

+        npm install lyrics-corpus -g

+* Fetch Songs (this will fetch 10 songs by eminem in separate txt files:

+        create-corpus "eminem" 10

+* Navigate to the newly created directory

+        cd eminem

+* Now we need to combine all the text files into one file.
+To do this, create a .py (name it anything like "concatenate.py") file in the same directory with the following

+        import glob

+        read_files = glob.glob("*.txt")

+        with open("lyrics.txt", "wb") as outfile:
+            for f in read_files:
+                with open(f, "rb") as infile:
+                    outfile.write(infile.read())

+* Execute the concatenate.py file

+* You should now have a file called "lyrics.txt"

+* Copy "lyrics.txt" into the neuralrapper directory

 * Avoid including things like "[bridge]" or "[intro]"

 * Seperate each line by a newline

 * Avoid non alphanumeric characters (besides basic punctuation)

-* You don't have to retype everything - just copy and paste from some lyrics website

 ### Training